Application Deadline: April 1st 2020

 - A daily stipend to cover living expenses.

-- Accommodation in Leiden: a fellow is provided with his/her own bed/sitting room (suitable for one person only).
+- Accommodation in Leiden: a fellow is provided with his/her own single bed/sitting room.
 Kitchen and bathroom are to be shared with a maximum of two other fellows (male/female).
 If the offered accommodation is unaccaptable for the fellow he/she is requested to look for alternative accommodation him/herself.
 Alternative accommodation will not be paid for by the fellowship.

 - A medical/liability insurance (please note that this insurance does not cover the cost of treatment of a pre-existing medical condition).